google-deepmind/kinetics-i3d/README.md

 placed first in the CVPR 2017 [Charades challenge](http://vuchallenge.org/charades.html).

-NEW: added a new pre-trained checkpoint using rgb inputs and trained from scratch on Kinetics-600.
+The repository also now includes a pre-trained checkpoint using rgb inputs and trained from scratch on Kinetics-600.

+NEW: the video preprocessing we used has now been open-sourced by google.
+Check [this script](https://github.com/google/mediapipe/blob/master/mediapipe/examples/desktop/media_sequence/kinetics_dataset.py).

 Disclaimer: This is not an official Google product.